Be air aware with the Air Quality Index

 Being air aware can help keep you, your friends, and your family healthy.
 Air pollution is a mixture of gases and particles that come from industry, vehicles, wildfires, and other sources.
 Exposure to air pollution can make it harder to breathe, trigger asthma attacks, or cause coughing.
 It can also increase the risk of heart disease, stroke, and lung cancer.
 The types and amounts of pollution we breathe can vary based on the weather, where we live or work, and even the time of day.

 Air quality can also change just like the weather, so it can be hard to tell when the air quality is good or bad.
 Using the AQI as a guideline for when it is best to engage in outdoor activities can help keep air pollution out of your lungs and help you avoid reactions such as chest tightness, wheezing, or shortness of breath.
-Air quality forecasts can help you plan whether to go to the park for lunch or stay home and checking the current AQI value before you work out can help you decide if you should go out for that run or hit the gym instead.
+Air quality forecasts can help you plan whether to go to the park for lunch or stay home, and checking the current AQI value before a workout can help you decide if you should go out for that run or hit the gym instead.

 How to check your air quality